SunVox: Controller View

+Pattern Editor

+This is where the notes are sequenced, displaying pattern data of a chosen pattern at the pattern timeline.
+Every patterns can support up to 32 tracks in any length.
+Compared with other trackers software, SunVox tracker command is based on a 16 bit numbers rather than 8 bit in other common tracker software, providing finer controls to the modules, and handling note effect and automation separately.

+Pattern Timeline

+Unlike other trackers which they used a fixed length pattern slot system, the length and location of patterns in SunVox are dynamic, so patterns can be played at any time, providing a flexible timing for any instruments.
+Instead of using numerical ID for pattern, SunVox uses pattern icon to identify the type of the pattern, representing in a 16x16, user editable bi-color icon (background and foreground color).
+Each pattern can have its own name, to provide more details.

+In the 2.0.0 update, SunVox also features "super track" mode, which it can be used for toggle solo or mute a single row of pattern by enable / disable the midi signal, to focus on certain instruments.
+This mode also have a feature for keeping any playing notes even the pattern ends.

 Commentary

 The website TapeOp.com had the following to say, with respect to the program's interface:"There are a lot of things about the interface that will probably be counter intuitive to someone coming from a more conventional DAW environment but if you've ever used and enjoyed a tracker you will feel right at home, and if you haven't you will find that once you're familiar with some tracker sequencing conventions SunVox has a very efficient work flow with a good balance between depth and usability."

 To some, SunVox offers hope for music production on Android devices, as detailed herein:

 "Android would be almost a useless platform for music, except that Android runs SunVox perfectly and then you don’t need any other apps.
 That’s six bucks well spent.
 And it’s on iOS, too.
 And free on macOS, Windows, Linux, and … you’ve got some old Windows CE device?
 Don’t create toxic waste.
 Run SunVox."